Group Health offers a variety of volunteer opportunities for people like you who are ready and willing to lend a helping hand.

 All other locations

-These six-week workshops are led by pairs of trained volunteer leaders who follow a structured curriculum that includes learning sessions, brainstorming, skill building, and group sharing.
-Living Well leaders have the satisfying role of facilitating the workshops in a way that engages participants and has a life-long impact.
+Living Well Workshops give people with one or more chronic conditions the skills and confidence to take control of their health and their lives.
+The six-week workshop series is led by pairs of trained volunteer leaders who follow a structured curriculum that includes learning sessions, brainstorming, skill building, and problem solving.
+Living Well leaders have the satisfying role of facilitating the workshops to engage participants in a way that can have a life-long impact.

 As a leader, you'll learn group facilitation skills that can be transferred to other areas of your life.
-Most importantly, you'll make a positive contribution that results in participants feeling healthier and more confident as they manage their conditions.
+And you’ll make a positive contribution by helping others reach their goals while staying on track with your own goals for better health.

 To qualify you need to: